KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PandorasMirror by spelinski](https://github.com/spelinski/MMM-PandorasMirror)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-PaprikaMenu by kaelspencer](https://github.com/kaelspencer/MMM-PaprikaMenu)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.

 ### [MMM-Parcel by martinkooij](https://github.com/martinkooij/MMM-Parcel)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Parcel.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `"node-fetch"` in file `README.md`: Replace it with built-in fetch.